danrubel/zwave.dart/README.md

 # zwave.dart

-zwave is a Dart library for interacting with Z-Wave devices.
+zwave is a Dart package for interacting with Z-Wave devices.

 ## Overview

-This Dart library uses the
+This Dart package uses the
 [Open Z-Wave library](https://github.com/OpenZWave/open-zwave/)
 to communicate with a compatible Z-Wave Controller and interact with Z-Wave devices.

+## Usage

+See the **zwave library** for more about how to interact with Z-Wave devices.

 ## Requirements